Kaan-1/FLSim/README.md

 - **homo_low_dev**: Syntetic datasets of the clients all follow the same normal distribution, and they all have low individual deviation
 - **homo_high_dev**: Syntetic datasets of the clients all follow the same normal distribution, but with deviation high individual deviation
 - **semi_homo_low_dev**: Syntetic datasets of clients follow different normal distributions.
 In particular, some have positively skewed data, and some have negatively skewed data, and some are between.
 But they all follow low individual deviations, and they average to the true line.
 - **semi_homo_high_dev**: Syntetic datasets of clients follow different normal distributions.
 In particular, some have positively skewed data, and some have negatively skewed data, and some are between.
-They all follow low individual deviations, but they average to the true line.
+They all follow high individual deviations, but they average to the true line.
 - **hetero_low_dev**: Syntetic datasets of clients follow different normal distributions.
 In particular, some are positively skewed, and some are on the true line.
 But they follow low individual deviations.
 - **hetero_low_dev**: Syntetic datasets of clients follow different normal distributions.
 In particular, some are positively skewed, and some are on the true line.
 They follow high individual deviations.